-Some funds may invest in asset-backed or mortgagebacked securities, including asset-backed commercial paper.
+Some funds may invest in mortgage-backed or assetbacked securities, including asset-backed commercial paper.

-These are issued by an entity created to hold a pool of assets and their associated cash flows and contractual rights.
-The entity is usually in the legal form of a trust.
-Their ability to make interest payments and repay the principal at maturity depends on the quality and performance of the underlying loans, and additional credit and liquidity support features.
+These types of debt obligations are issued by an entity that has been created for the specific purpose of holding a pool of assets and their associated cash flows and contractual rights.
+The entity is usually in the legal form of a trust, and the ability to make interest payments and repayment of principal at maturity depends on the quality and performance of the underlying loans and additional credit and liquidity support features.